 On this website, you will find information about the requirements of the Act, definition of terms, and timelines.
 The website is updated as new information becomes available.
 Employees affected by the Act will also receive email communication leading up to the annual disclosure date.

 Please note: the deadline for application for exemption from the 2017 disclosure (published on or before June 30, 2018) was November 1, 2017.
 Please read the Exemption Process for more detailed information and to apply.

 Are you on the disclosure list?

 To determine if you will be on the disclosure list, review your earnings from your current years T4 slips.
 If the total earnings plus severance exceeds the threshold, your compensation may be disclosed under the requirements of this Act.
-In March of each year, Human Resource Services will notify all affected employees for the June disclosure directly to let them know that they will be on the compensation disclosure list.
+Human Resource Services will notify all affected employees for the June disclosure directly to let them know that they will be on the compensation disclosure list.

 - Compensation is the total amount paid and the value of taxable benefits provided in a year.
 Compensation includes salary, allowances, supplements and other earnings included in Box 14, 028, 104 or 105 of the T4/T4A slips.

 - Non-monetary benefits include employer paid benefits for supplemental health, dental, employee/family assistance program, long-term disability, pension and workers compensation.
 Non-monetary benefits also include the employer's portion of CPP (Canada Pension Plan) and EI (Employment Insurance) contributions.

 - Severance is the total of any remuneration paid or payable to an employee in lieu of or supplementary to notice of termination of employment and any salary or remuneration paid or payable to an employee after permanent termination of employment.
 Severance is reported in Box 66 and 67 of the T4 slip.
 Salary paid during a notice period is reported in Box 14.